 It practically defines the Mega Man loops.
 Right off the bat, the Mega Man universe was one of the worst damaged by the first Crash.
-The intial attempts to get the universe looping with Rock failed badly.
+The initial attempts to get the universe looping with Rock failed badly.
 The next attempt, with Roll, also failed badly.
 Then the admins tried Blues.
-Then they tried a Merged Loop, which went right through horrifically wrong and out the other side, with all four Anchors (the ones required to keep the universes intact) being dragged into a bizarre ritualised attempt for... something to ascend to god-hood.
+Then they tried a Fused Loop, which went right through horrifically wrong and out the other side, with all four Anchors (the ones required to keep the universes intact) being dragged into a bizarre ritualised attempt for... something to ascend to god-hood.
 It ended with the universe they were merged with being outright erased from time and space forever, along with badly damaging the rest of the multiverse in the process.
-The Mega Man's next attempt at Looping was a do-or-die attempt, and if that failed, they've had been erased as well.
-They just barely squeak through, thanks to a Merged Loop with Sonic the Hedgehog's universe.
+The next attempt is a do-or-die attempt, if it fails the Mega Man universe will be erased from existence as well.
+They just barely squeak through, thanks to a Fused Loop with Sonic the Hedgehog's universe.

 Misunderstandings: Peter Collins is transported to Equestria.
 Throughout the fic, in the short term, things go okay for him, but in the long term, things degenerate for him.
 Over the course of the story he's attacked by timberwolves, kidnapped to be abused and humiliated in a sideshow, escapes only to be hunted by ponies, nearly kills a pegasus soldier becomes the target of a frightened Blueblood who throws furniture at him with force to kill, faces an angry mob, badly injures himself on the stairs is nearly framed for eating a filly, attacked by rogue griffin soldiers, is teleported to the Astral Plane when one of Twilight's experiments is sabotaged, and the result of that is any pathway home as been blocked off, and the magic he has been absorbing will now build up inside him, until he explodes.